KSgogogo/KSgogogo.github.io/_pages/about.md

 I am currently a lecturer at Wuhan University of Science and Technology.

-Prior to this, I obtained my bachelor’s degree in 2017 and doctoral degree in 2024 from the School of Computer Science, Wuhan University.
-During my doctoral studies, I was guided by Professor Tieyun Qian (钱铁云).
+Since 2013, I have been studying at the School of Computer Science, Wuhan University, where I earned my Bachelor's and Ph.D. degrees, supervied by Professor Tieyun Qian (钱铁云).

 My research interest focus on recommender systems, with an emphasis on sequential recommendation, Point-of-Interest (POI) recommendation, and generative recommendation.
 I have published 10+ papers at well-known conferences and journals, such as AAAI, EMNLP, ACM TOIS, and IEEE TKDE.
+In the future, I aim to explore the potential of applying large language models to the POI recommendation or urban computing.

 A data-driven personal website
 ======